Camera: Mechanics

-Most cameras capture light from the visible spectrum, while specialized cameras capture other portions of the electromagnetic spectrum, such as infrared.
+Most cameras capture light from the visible light spectrum, while specialized cameras capture other portions of the electromagnetic spectrum, such as infrared.

 All cameras use the same basic design: light enters an enclosed box through a converging or convex lens and an image is recorded on a light-sensitive medium.
 A shutter mechanism controls the length of time that light enters the camera.

 Most cameras also have a viewfinder, which shows the scene to be recorded, along with means to adjust various combinations of focus, aperture and shutter speed.